mskf1383/pashmak/README.md

 file.write $f, 'new content'; # first arg is opened file and second arg is content.
 ```

-now file is changed
+Now file is changed

 ###### file.close
-with this function you can close file after your work:
+With this function you can close file after your work:

 ```bash
 import '@file';